 Runner-Up: Chase Sapphire Reserve®

-The Chase Sapphire Reserve card is the main ultra-premium travel rewards credit card offered by Chase, and it’s also jam-packed with value.
+The Chase Sapphire Reserve card is the main premium travel rewards credit card offered by Chase, and it’s also jam-packed with value.

 This credit card offers a great welcome bonus, but generally not as big as the Amex Platinum card’s bonus.